-Finally we have concluded our 5 days of meandering around Bali, exploring food, entertainment, and solitude.
-Here is final wrap-up of our trip documented from 13000ft above sea level, as we eagerly head to Hyderabad, to join the friends and family for Dasara festivities.
+Finally, we have concluded our 5 days of meandering around Bali, exploring food, entertainment, and solitude.
+Here is the final wrap-up of our trip documented from 13000ft above sea level, as we eagerly head to Hyderabad, to join the friends and family for Dasara festivities.

-- Bali Island is just about width 90mi (east to west) and 69m (north to south), with population of about 5 million.
-Over 80% of population is known to adhere to Balinese Hinduism.
-However they do not believe in Idolism (hence no idols in most temples) and are big believers of Karma
+- Bali Island is just about width 90mi (east to west) and 69m (north to south), with a population of about 5 million.
+Over 80% of the population is known to adhere to Balinese Hinduism.
+However, they do not believe in Idolism (hence no idols in most temples) and are big believers of Karma

 - Bali gives a feel of Goa, Ooti, Munnar, Kerala but lot more cleaner, quieter, and cosmopolitan, few unique travel experiences, while being easy on the wallet

 - Visiting temple in Bali wasn’t as mind-blowing experience as visiting temples in Cambodia.
-All the tourist places are heavily crowded, and needs to be visited at the right time of the day for great pics and experience, or use avenues such as boating (ex: at Ulun Danu) to get excusive views.
+All the tourist places are heavily crowded and need to be visited at the right time of the day for great pics and experience, or use avenues such as boating (ex: at Ulun Danu) to get exclusive views.

 - We loved the drive to Ulun Danu, speed boating, and most importantly lunch at Gong Jatiluwih amidst beautiful rice terraces

-- Visit to Goa Gajah was not awe inspiring.
-Ubud is good, only if you have some shopping to do, or may be to see Rice Terraces (which is not as awesome as what we saw at Ulan Danu)
+- Visiting Goa Gajah was not awe-inspiring.
+Ubud is good, only if you have some shopping to do, or maybe to see Rice Terraces (which is not as awesome as what we saw at Ulan Danu)

 - Tanah Lot seems to be a must visit item for everyone, and scenic place to be for sunrise or sunset.
 Monkey Temple can be easily skipped

-- Visiting Luwak Coffee plantation for experiencing world’s most expensive coffee was interesting
+- Visiting Luwak Coffee plantation for experiencing the world’s most expensive coffee was interesting

 - Be sure to try ATV Ride in rugged terrain via Brother Bali ATV Adventures

-- With this trip, we have realized, travelling as a solo family, is lot more fun than travelling as big family or group, as it will ensure lots of flexibility in planning our day, choosing the theme of the day, and selecting places to go and dine too J.
+- With this trip, we have realized, traveling as a solo family, is lot more fun than traveling as big family or group, as it will ensure lots of flexibility in planning our day, choosing the theme of the day, and selecting places to go and dine too J.